 - HMS malfunction: in the ACT group (no ACT measurements possible): treat as randomised; 100 IU/kg bolus, no ACT measurements, no extra heparin doses.
 Eventual heparin or protamine doses at the discretion of the attending surgeon.
 Event and reasons registered in eCRF. - ACT < 200 sec. after 5 minutes and attending surgeon decides not to apply another heparin dose.
 After 30 minutes, next ACT measurement is performed and protocol is rightly applied.
 Event and reasons registered in eCRF. - If patient is randomised in the 5 000 IU group and the attending surgeon decides to administer another dose of heparin.
 Event and reasons registered in eCRF. - If ACT is higher than 180 sec. at end of surgery and no protamine is administered.
-Event and reasons registered in eCRF. - Any other deviation in the amount of protamine administered other than protocol instructs.
 Event and reasons registered in eCRF. - ICF not dated by subject/site. - Incorrect version PIF signed. - Procedures performed by individuals not included in the Delegation of Responsibilities Logs, without completing appropriate project specific training. - Survey not completed by subject after reminder. - Other: any other protocol deviation labelled as such by ACTION-1 PI and co-PI (AW and VJ).
-Event and reasons registered in eCRF.
+Event and reasons registered in eCRF. - Failure to report SAE within 24 hours of the study site staff becoming aware of the SAE.